akgunjal/block-volume-attacher/README.md

 ## Detach the block volume on the worker node
 Delete the persistent volume to detach the block volume from the worker node.

+## Troubleshooting
+1. If the `kubectl describe pv` output does not show the status as `attached` or the device path is not seen after performing remote volume attach then retrieve the logs of the daemon set pod for the worker where attach did not happen.
+	`kubectl -n kube-system logs dsattach-hwtpz`